What Is Ethereum (ETH)?

 Conclusion

 Ethereum (ETH) powers the world’s leading smart contract blockchain, driving innovation in DeFi, NFTs, and Web3.
-With its robust developer ecosystem, Layer 2 scaling, and institutional adoption via ETFs, Ethereum remains a cornerstone of the $3.5T crypto market.
-Recent upgrades like Pectra and sharding position it for scalability and global impact.
+With its robust developer ecosystem, Layer 2 scaling, and institutional adoption via ETFs, Ethereum remains a cornerstone of the global cryptocurrency market.